tadghh/Dell-unlock-undervolting/README.md

 * Copy the Dell BIOS update tool to the directory containing Dell PFS Extract
 ![Step 1](https://github.com/tadghh/Dell-unlock-undervolting/blob/main/Pictures/step1pt1.PNG)
 * Open CMD and cd to the directory containing Dell PFS Extract
-* Enter this into CMD "Dell_PFS_Extract.exe (Directory to the Dell BIOS update exe)"	(Note: if the directory contatins spaces add quotes around it (ex."C:/Dir/Thank you dell/")
+* Enter this into CMD "Dell_PFS_Extract.exe (Directory to the Dell BIOS update exe)"	(Note: if the directory contains spaces add quotes around it (ex."C:/Dir/Thank you dell/")
 ![Step 2](https://github.com/tadghh/Dell-unlock-undervolting/blob/main/Pictures/step1pt2.PNG)
 * A new folder will appear in the Dell PFD Extract directory containing your extracted BIOS